mathworks/toolboxdesign/MEX.md

 | ARM Mac           | maca64      | .dylib         |
 | Intel Mac         | maci64      | .dylib         |

-### Managing runtime library binaries
+### Execution time libraries
 These type of libraries are often referred to as shared object libraries or static libraries.
-These libraries are required by the toolbox user to the run the MEX functions.
+These libraries are required for running the MEX functions and need to be shipped to the users.
 You can place the runtime binaries within the `private` folder under the `toolbox` folder, this makes sure that the library gets shipped to the user.
 You can use the -L and -l flags during compile time to specify the location and the name of the runtime library.

 * When your MEX function relies on external libraries, store the binaries in a `libraries` directory with platform-specific subdirectories, as defined by the [`computer('arch')`](https://www.mathworks.com/help/matlab/ref/computer.html) command in MATLAB.